Shopify Review: Is It the Right eCommerce Platform for You? (Read This First)

 The Verdict

-Shopify is an all-in-one solution, offering everything in one package: Hosting, security, customer support, web design, and a blogging platform.
+Shopify is an all-in-one solution that offers everything in one package: hosting, security, customer support, web design, and a blogging platform.
 They even handle the payment gateways.

-The eCommerce platform is user-friendly, and you don’t have to worry about technical questions like you do in self-hosted solutions.
+The eCommerce platform is user-friendly, and there are fewer technicalities to worry about compared to self-hosted solutions.

 What is Shopify?

-In 2006, Tobias Lütke and Scott Lake had a problem: they wanted to start selling snowboards online, but the task became challenging.
-None of the current eCommerce solutions at the time were a good fit for them.
+In 2006, Tobias Lütke and Scott Lake had a problem: they wanted to start selling snowboards online, but none of the current eCommerce solutions worked well for them.

-Empowered by the situation, Lütke decided to build his own eCommerce solution, and Shopify was born.
+Empowered by the situation, Lütke built a solution, and Shopify was born.

 Enter today: